nikhilnagrale2/DBMS/README.md

 - ### Updation/Modification Anomalies
   - When we want to update a single piece of data, but it must be done all of its copies.

+### Normalization

+- As one paragraph contains a singel idea similary are table must contain direct & main data about on Entity.
+- Normalization (Decomposition of tables) of table is done on the basis of functional dependencies.
+- Normalization is a process which we use to remove redundancy.

+### 1NF First Noraml Form